fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to ProjectInfo](#projectinfo)

 #### ProjectDescription
-**Description:** &#x1F4A5; &#x1F4CC; The ProjectDescription element provides a human readable description of the project in eluding its full name or title.
-It should contain a description of the project objective or activity.
+**Description:** &#x1F4A5; &#x1F4CC; The ProjectDescription element provides a human readable description of the project including full project name.
+It should contain a description of the project’s objective or activity.
 The content of the ProjectDescription element will be used as the human readable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
 Data producers can provide ProjectDescription values for multiple interface languages.

 	Interface Facet:			yes, fulltext
 	User provided:				yes